overhide/ledgers.js-demo-serverless-dapp/README.md

 The city traffic authority works with their trusted secure workflows on Azure.
 They keep their costs down by not implementing and running their own backend infrastructure.
 The city can contract out for software development work focused on the functionality and not plumbing.

 The Azure backend is a perfect place to validate toll top-up payments.
 Since the city accepts multiple currencies from toll-payers (via *zone topup app*), the top-up payments are not value-transfers within the system's Ethereum contract.
-The city keeps implementation, data-management, and liability costs down by leveraging [ledger-based authorizations](https://github.com/overhide/overhide/blob/master/docs/remuneration-api.md#ledger-based-authorization) with Azure as the backend.
+The city keeps implementation, data-management, and liability costs down by leveraging [ledger-based authorizations](#ledger-based-authorizations) with Azure as the backend.

 The city further saves on enforcement.
 The enforcement officers' job is highly automated through the Ethereum contract event log.
 The audit trail left by the Ethereum evnet log keeps toll violator litigation costs down to a minimum.

 The drivers benefit by not having to register their cars--having to deal with any bureaucracy.
 Both locals and out-of-town tourists can just as quickly onboard with the *zone topup app* and drive in.
-No special hardware for the drivers to acquire--no transponders or costly or fickle GPS trackers--just a QR code in the right spot behind the windshield.
+No special hardware for the drivers to acquire--no transponders or costly and fickle GPS trackers--just a QR code in the right spot behind the windshield.
 Flexibility of payment (for tolls) furthers the city's mission to be accessible to all.

 > NOTE:
 >
-> Not displaying a QR would be equivalent to not having a license plate: a much larger and riskier transgression.
+> Cars not having a public Ethereum address (displaying a QR code) would be equivalent to not having a license plate: a costlier and riskier transgression.
+>
+> Cars having a paid-for valid public Ethereum address in the contract; but the address having a mismatched SHA256 of the license plate or a mismatched SHA256 of VIN, would be equivalent to not having a license plate.
+This amounts to fraud (criminal offence).
+>
+> Reporting of non-address bearing cars would be an extension of the workflows discussed here.
+For simplicity, such an extention is out of scope for this developer demo.

 The car's location is not easily trackable with the toll-system.
 The driver's identity is not trackable with the toll-system.
 The toll-system is focused on tolls and cannot be accused otherwise and displease privacy advocates.